playcanvas/blog/_posts/2014-04-06-publishing-html5-games-on-the-chrome-web-store.markdown

   - Tutorial
 ---

 If you're building HTML5 games, chances are that you want as many people to play your game as possible and, in an ideal world, you'll make some money in the process.
-Monetization on the web is harder than it is on mobile app stores, where payment processing is standardised and credit card details are stored.
+Monetization on the web is harder than it is on mobile app stores, where payment processing is standardized and credit card details are stored.
 But there are still a number of options.
 One great platform you should consider for your game is the [Chrome Web Store](https://chrome.google.com/webstore).

 It's a carefully curated app store for the desktop version of Chrome (available on Win, Mac, Linux and Chrome OS).
 Publishing your game here will expose it to a wider audience and offer you a simple mechanism for taking payments.
 In this article, I won't cover the options for charging money for your game (a story for another day).
 Instead, let's step through the process for publishing a free game.